Bpost (BPOSY) Flat As Market Gains: What You Should Know

-Wall Street will be looking for positivity from bpost as it approaches its next earnings report date.
+Investors will be hoping for strength from bpost as it approaches its next earnings release.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.92 per share and revenue of $4.43 billion.
 These totals would mark changes of -37.84% and -12.77%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for bpost.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for bpost.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Valuation is also important, so investors should note that bpost has a Forward P/E ratio of 6.03 right now.
-For comparison, its industry has an average Forward P/E of 9.59, which means bpost is trading at a discount to the group.
+Looking at its valuation, bpost is holding a Forward P/E ratio of 5.98.
+Its industry sports an average Forward P/E of 11.35, so we one might conclude that bpost is trading at a discount comparatively.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 161, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report